Jaymz665/fajita-sound/README.md

-Pipewire is required
+Tested on OpenRC

-So install `postmarketos-base-ui-audio-pipewire`
+Pipewire is required, so install `postmarketos-base-ui-audio-pipewire`

 Create a file `/etc/pipewire/pipewire.conf.d/50-alsa-monitor.conf`
 ```